angular/angular/aio/content/guide/transition-and-triggers.md

 ### Keyframes summary

-The `keyframes()` function in Angular lets you specify multiple interim styles within a single transition, with an optional offset to define the point in the animation where each style change occurs.
+The `keyframes()` function in Angular allows you to specify multiple interim styles within a single transition, with an optional `offset` to define the point in the animation where each style change should occur.

 ## More on Angular animations